mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ### Python vs. RStudio

-Python is a great language, and it can do a broader range of computational tasks than R. I would never tell a researcher or scientist that Python is something they shouldn't learn (the benefits of being multilingual extend beyond just spoken languages, too).
+Python is a neat language and a great tool to combine with R.

+It's also helpful to know a little Python even if you're primarily working in R, because the benefits of being multilingual extend beyond just spoken languages, too.

 We recommend R/RStudio because we wrote this book for people who have a data file and specific questions (or general curiosity).
 Thus, the entry point for our audience into data science is *with data they need to analyze*, and this is what R was made to do.